| | |

 Tip 16

-That in-ground spas left empty, have an excellent chance of floating out
+That in-ground spas left empty, have an excellent chance of floating out of the ground?

 Tip 17